TheCodecOfficial/Validation-Tools/README.md

 conda env create -f environment.yml
 ```

-or, if you prefer a different environment manager, install the required packages from `requirements.txt`:
+Or, if you prefer a different environment manager, install the required packages from `requirements.txt`:

 ```bash
 pip install -r requirements.txt
 ```

-3. Activate the environment:
+Activate the environment:

 ```bash
 conda activate nori
 ```

-4. Test the installation by running one of the example scripts:
+Test the installation by running one of the example scripts:

 ```bash
 python validation/cbox_example_1.py
 ```

 > [!IMPORTANT]
 > Python version 3.14 is not supported at the moment.
-You can use any Python version from 3.11 to 3.13 (inclusive).
-Older versions might also work, but are not tested.
+You can use any Python version from 3.11 to 3.13.
+Older versions might also work, but have not been tested.

 ## Usage